Knjaževac

 Knjaževac (Књажевац, [kɲǎːʒɛʋat͡s]) is a town and municipality located in the Zaječar District of the eastern Serbia.
-As of 2011, the municipality has a population of 31,491 inhabitants, while the town has 18,404 inhabitants.
+As of 2022, the municipality has a population of 25,341 inhabitants, while the town has 16,350 inhabitants.

 The town is situated between three mountains, in the geographical region of the Timok Valley bordering Bulgaria.

 History

+Near Knjaževac, in the village of Gabrovnica, there is a cave whose walls hide the only preserved prehistoric cave drawing in Serbia.
+The drawing is related to the end of the Bronze Age and the beginning of the Iron Age.
+Its age is between 3000 and 4000 years.
+Based on the type of dagger that is represented above the horse's neck, it is concluded that the drawing is from the Bronze Age period.

-In the Roman period, Timacum Minus existed within the present municipality.
+In the Roman period, Timacum Minus fort existed near the village of Ravna, within the present municipality.
+It was built in the 1st century near the Roman road Naissus–Ratiaria and used for hundreds of years, with the last restoration during the Justinian era.

+Medieval monuments in the area include the 14th century Church of the Holy Mother of God in Donja Kamenica, notable for its unusual architectural style and fresco paintings.
+Holy Trinity Monastery is located in the village of Gornja Kamenica and dates back from the 15th century.
+Both sites are protected as cultural monuments of great importance.

+The area was occupied by the Ottomans in 1396 and became a part of Sanjak of Vidin.
+According to the records from the XVII century, the town consisted of 46 Turkish and 120 Christian households.

 In 1833, the town, formerly known as Gurgusovac, was liberated from the Ottoman Empire and was administrated into the Krajina nahija of the Principality of Serbia in 1834.
 In 1859 the official name was changed to Knjaževac.
 From 1929 to 1944, Knjaževac was part of the Morava Banovina of the Kingdom of Yugoslavia.
 In 1944, a train tunnel was built in the town, which is depicted in the town's coat of arms.